jacksonhull/simplendas-jurisdictions/README.md

 * :recipient_name will render an input of type text to record the Recipient's name

 ### Macros
-You can include macros, whoch execute during rendering and/or display.
+You can include macros, which execute during rendering and/or display.

 Built-in macros include: